 The Cutout tool in our Photo Editor is a go-to anytime you want to cut out objects from a photo and place them on a new background, or create transparent backgrounds around objects in an image.
-Since we’re always striving to make photo editing as simple as possible, we’ve added some groundbreaking NEW features to our Cutout tool will blow your mind!
-From the new Magic Brush to the ability to use the Cutout tool on image layers, you’ll find everything you need to create flawless transparent backgrounds and isolate objects the way you want.
+Since we’re always striving to make photo editing as simple as possible, we’ve added some groundbreaking NEW features to our Cutout tool that will blow your mind!
+We’re talking an AI-powered Background Remover that erases backgrounds in a single click, a Magic Brush that helps you cut around objects like never before, and even the ability to use the Cutout tool on image layers.
+This feature-packed tool now has everything you need to create flawless transparent backgrounds and isolate objects the way you want!

 Watch this quick video to see Magic Brush in action and be as blown away as we are:

-As you can see, the Cutout tool’s new Magic Brush will remove the background color of wherever you click and drag, leaving non-similar colors alone.
-That makes it perfect for quickly cutting out objects that differ in color from the background they’re photographed on, whether it’s a solid colored background or a busy background.
+As you can see, wherever you place the Magic Brush target, it will remove that particular color as you click and drag.
+It works best on images that have a different colored background (even if that difference is slight!) than the objects you wish to cut out.
 It’s amazingly accurate and intuitive, and it’s about to be a game changer for your Cutout tool sessions!

 We’ll show you the ropes below, whether you want to remove the background of an image or erase part of an image layer:

-How to Erase Backgrounds with the Improved Cutout Tool
+How to Erase Image Backgrounds with the Background Remover

-Once you’re in the Cutout menu, you’ll see all the options you need to create the perfect image layer or transparent background.
-First, let’s talk about the tool selections in the row of icons above the Remove and Keep buttons.
-Each one serves a different function for cutting out objects and backgrounds in your photos, and you can see them in action in the video below:
+Before we talk about how efficient the Magic Brush is for cutting out objects, let’s talk about all of the brush tool selections in the Cutout tool.
+Each brush tool serves a different function for cutting out objects and backgrounds in your photos, and you can see them in action in the video below: